14 Tidying data

 #> 6 China 2000 213766/1280428583

 Note that this unite() function is preceded by the pipe operator, so that table5 is used as its first argument (run ?unite to discover its arguments as unite(data, col, ..., sep, remove, na.rm)).
 Evaluating the pipe creates a 6 x 3 tibble with a new variable yr and removes the two original variables (century and year) from the table, as the remove argument of unite() is set to TRUE by default.
-Incidentally, omitting the quotation marks around the variable names (here: yr, century, and year) would work as well.
+Incidentally, omitting the quotation marks around the variable names (here: yr, century, and year) works just as well.
 Additionally, the new variable yr is of type “character”.
 To create a corresponding number or factor, we could use mutate() to create additional variables:

 table5 %>%